Table of contents

 What is the US unemployment rate now?

-The rate of unemployment in the United States has remained in the narrow range of 4.0% to 4.2% since May, 2024, generally suggesting labor market stability.
+This rate has been stable, fluctuating between 4.0% and 4.2% since May 2024, generally suggesting labor market stability.

 Historical rate of unemployment in the United States